jakubgarfield/Bonobo-Git-Server/readme.md

 Installation
 -----------------------------------------------

-These steps ilustrates simple installation with Windows 2008 Server and IIS 7.5.
-They can be applied on other compatible platforms.
+These steps ilustrates simple installation with Windows 2008 Server and IIS 7.
+They are exactly the same for higher platforms (Windows Server 2012 and IIS 8.0).

 * **Extract the files** from the installation archive to `C:\inetpub\wwwroot`